Ilysen/PharmacistReprescribed/WORKSHOP.md

 I won't guarantee that any of these will be worked on, but they're on my bucket list:
 [list]
 [*]An option to use the worst possible medicine for surgical operations that are guaranteed to succeed, like anesthetizing.
 This is a bit difficult to pull off for a few reasons, but it's on my radar.
+[*]Remake the UI.
+This was on Fluffy's list, but it's a bit daunting so I can see why it never materialized.
+If nothing else, I'd like to move it from a whole architect tab to just giving it a button alongside the "Set defaults..." dropdown when configuring a pawn's allowed medicine.
 [/list]

 [h2]Donations[/h2]